yates13/recursive-factorials/README.md

 # The goal

-You will be identifying the frequency of a trait within a sampleset and determine the probability of your findings given the frequency of this allele within the population.
+You will be identifying the frequency of a trait within a sampleset and determining the probability of your findings given the frequency of this allele within the population.

 # Background